 - Big Brother Instinct: Percy, Fred and George are very protective of their little sister.
 She doesn't like it, thinking they're treating her like a baby.

-- Big Damn Heroes: Happens three times so far:
+- Big Damn Heroes: Happens four times so far:

 - Neville, almost accidentally, saves Harry and Ronnie from their first encounter with Voldemort in the Forbidden Forest, riding a herd of invisible Thestrals.